quil/quil/README.markdown

  to lein/maven compatibility.
 Untill that's finished, you pretty much have to setup your project manually.

+If you use mave or leiningn, just add the following to your `project.clj`:

+        [processing-core/processsing.core "0.1.0"]

+## Manual Setup

 Add Processing's `core.jar` to your classpath along with clj-processing jar and you're ready to go.